First real job I’ve ever had. First everything, man. My priorities are so different now.

 It's a blessing to be working with Dave’s.
 It feels good to finally be in a position where your work and your attitude speaks for itself; it’s not about your past.
 I don't want to go back to when I was making bad choices.
 At Dave’s, the way I've changed is really being seen.
 It’s humbled me, knowing that my work just speaks for itself.

 My daughters are 13 and 15 and my 18 year-old son is in college.
 They rely on me.
 They need to have a strong man in their lives.
-They need to see someone who is supporting their mother, someone that is a provider, someone who can give them sound discipline, someone who they can look at as an example.
+They need to see someone who is a provider, someone who can give them sound discipline, someone who they can look at as an example.

 My life now?
 It's beautiful.
 Things that some people consider normal, to me they are cherished.
 To be able to go to my daughter’s track meets for the first time and be a supporting parent.
 To hear her talk on the phone and say, “My dad is going to be there,” and to see the joy on her face.
 It brings a light to my life that is unexplainable.